henriquecastror/henriquecastror_md/content/post/2020-10-31 Fama French Factors Part 1/index.md

     paste("The returns of the High minus Low portfolios are, respectively," , round(ret$hml * 100 ,3),"%")

+The SmB return in year 1 and 2 are, respectively, -4.79% and 6.02%, while the HmL return in year 1 and 2 are, respectively, 7.06% and 1.71%.

 You can save the file to learn more about how we did it.
+This is our result: {{% staticref "files/FF Example After.xlsx" "newtab" %}} here {{% /staticref %}}.

     write_xlsx(data, "FF Example After.xlsx")